The Corn Exchange, 20th & 21st September 2019

 Lew also makes a range of wonderful vegetarian sausages, some of which we will be selling at the festival.

 Get Me in

-The 2018 Sausage n' Cider festival is being held in the Corn Exchange Lewes on Saturday 15th September.
+The 2019 Sausage n' Cider festival is being held over 2 days in the Corn Exchange Lewes on Friday 20th September and Saturday 21st September.